Valcilio/Rossmann-Regression/README.md

 **Conclusion**

-Rossmann will be able to make a better preparation with the data obtained through being capable to reduce the expenses and increase the revenue.
+On this way, Rossmann will be able to have a better use of its stock, increasing its profit by about 34% and enabling it to improve its decision making.

+In addition, following the necessary next steps, it will be possible to further improve the model's accuracy by reducing its error, allowing for a brief increase in gross sales.